daveschudel/Fedora-KDE/README.md

 GRUB_GFXMODE=auto
 ```

 This will set your grub options.
 To save changes and write the Grub menu to disk.
-If you're running an UEFI run
+If you're running on a UEFI system run
 ```
 sudo grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
 ```